nicholasz2510/gpa-calc-cp2/README.md

 # GPA Calculator

-GPA Calculator is a p5.js project for calculating a student's GPA and graduation eligibility.
+GPA Calculator is a p5.js project for calculating a student's GPA, credit totals, and graduation eligibility.

 ## How to run